oniatsu/Google-Photos-desktop-viewer-app/README.md

 # Google-Photos-desktop-viewer-app
-Google Photos desktop viewer app using Electron.
+Google Photos desktop viewer app for OS X and Winddows.

+It uses Electron.

 [You can download the app right now](https://github.com/oniatsu/Google-Photos-desktop-viewer-app/releases).